 We refer you to the Office of Postsecondary Education, Department of Higher Education’s newly established website, www.ed.gov/coronavirus, which provides guidance on a number of topics including approval to offer distance education, length of academic year, and accommodating students whose enrollment is disrupted by Coronavirus .
 Additional guidance for interruptions of study related to Coronavirus (COVID-19) can be found here.

-We recognize that institutions are making changes in the academic calendar and modes of delivery to ensure the health and safety of students, faculty, and staff while ensuring the best possible academic experience possible in these circumstances, in light of the Commission’s Standards and policies and federal guidance.
+As the fall semester approaches, the Commission recognizes that institutions are continuing to make changes in the academic calendar and modes of delivery to help protect the health and safety of students, faculty, and staff while ensuring the best possible academic experience possible in these circumstances, in light of the Commission’s Standards and policies and federal guidance.
 We appreciate hearing from institutions about these accommodations.

 The American Council on Education (ACE) and the Association of Governing Boards (AGB) have compiled a set of resources for institutions and governing boards: